 As the sun sets, the labor of love in your garden turns into dark unusable space.
 Traditional light from the house limits the enjoyment of the outdoors at night.
-Landscape lighting changes your landscape to an environment that can be enjoyed after dark, and it provides ambience, beauty and security for your home and property.
+Outdoor lighting changes your landscape to an environment that can be enjoyed after dark, and it provides ambience, beauty, and security for your home and property.

 There are two types of outdoor lighting.
 The low volt system uses a transformer to reduce 110 volts down to 12 volts.
 This reduction allows the lines to be tucked underneath mulch for simple installation, though the lines are still in danger from being chewed through by critters or pets.

 Low voltage fixtures use lamps up to 150 watts.
 The monthly cost of using this system is based on wattage totals, which can add up quickly on your power bill.
 The lamp life of standard low voltage is 4000 hours.
 LED lamps have a projected 10,000-hour lamp life.